TuanNguyen1010/Bank_test/README.md

 <h1>Bank account project</h1>

 <h2>Requirements</h2>
-You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+- You should be able to interact with your code via a REPL like IRB or the JavaScriptconsole.
+(You don't need to implement a command line interface that takes input from STDIN.) <b>
-Deposits, withdrawal.
+- Deposits, withdrawal. <b>
-Account statement (date, amount, balance) printing.
+- Account statement (date, amount, balance) printing. <b>
-Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 <h2>Acceptance criteria</h2>